percona/everest-doc/docs/administer/rbac.md

     ### Admin role for a single namespace

-    Let's set up an admin role definition for just one namespace called `the-dark-side`.
+    Let's set up a role for just one namespace called `the-dark-side`.

     ```sh
     p, role:admin-darkside, namespaces, *, the-dark-side